pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 :::

-Notice that for each resource a {dataset}.yml file has been created.
+Notice that for each resource a `{dataset}.yml` file has been created.
 Open a .yml file in a text editor and review the content.
-Notice on the docker statements that we mount the local folder into the container, before we can run commands into it.
+Notice on the Docker statements that we mount the local folder into the container, before we can run commands into it.
 To verify if the correct folder was mounted, run a `ls` command to see the folder contents.

 ::: {.panel-tabset}
 # Docker & Linux
 ```bash
 docker run -it --rm -v $(pwd):/tmp pvgenuchten/geodatacrawler ls tmp
 ```
-# Docker & Powershell
+# Docker & PowerShell
 ```bash
 docker run -it --rm -v ${PWD}:/tmp pvgenuchten/geodatacrawler ls /tmp
 ```